 Alimony and Child Support are protected under North Carolina law (see NCGS §1C-1601(a)(12)) to the extent that they are reasonably necessary for you or your dependent child.

-There are other nominal miscellaneous exemptions the limits of which are relatively low and don’t provide significant protection such as $3,500 of value in an automobile, household furniture and possessions up to $9,000, and tools for a profession or trade of up to $2,000.
+There are other nominal miscellaneous exemptions, the limits of which are relatively low and don’t provide significant protection, such as $3,500 of value in an automobile, household furniture and possessions up to $9,000, and tools for a profession or trade of up to $2,000.

-Assets that are NOT Protected
+Assets That Are NOT Protected

 While the following is not intended to be an exhaustive list, make note that the above list of assets does not include many common forms of assets.
 The following asset classes are not protected: